 Governor services provide support to governing boards which may be in the form of training, advice or clerking services.
 May be 'in-house' in larger MATs or externally commissioned.

 Graded inspection

-An Ofsted inspection that results in a graded judgement.
+An Ofsted inspection that results in grades (outstanding, good, requires improvement or inadequate) in four key judgement areas, however, single headline grades are no longer given.
 Formerly known as a Section 5 inspection.